omarkhan03/omarkhan03/README.md

 <h1 align="center">Hey, I'm Omar! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

 Welcome to my GitHub profile!
 I'm an honours BSc student in Computer Science at the University of Calgary.
-I'm driven by my curiosity of how technology works and how we can use it to make the world a better place.
+I'm driven by my curiosity of how technology works and how we can use it to solve specific and personalized problems.
 I have keen interests in:
 <br><br>👓 &nbsp; Virtual Reality and Augmented Reality (including Mixed Reality)
 <br>👤 &nbsp; The broad field of Human-Computer Interaction
 <br>💻 &nbsp; Fullstack Web and App Development